Dreaming381/Latios-Framework-Documentation/Myri Audio/Getting Started.md

 kernel.
 The code has been slightly modified from the samples to improve the flexibility of the code and remove unnecessary allocations.
 However, the actual filtering logic remains unchanged.*

+### Adding the Blob Asset

+If attempting to bake listener profile blob assets for storage outside of a listener component, use the `IBaker` extension method `BuildAndRegisterListenerProfileBlob()`.
+This is not a smart blobber API.

 ## Custom DSP